mosa/MOSA-Project/docs/tool-boot-image.rst

 .. warning:: This tool has been superceded by the MOSA Launcher Tool which can automate the entire build chain functionality.

-The tool several command line options.
-Sample:
+The tool has several command line options.
+Example:

 .. code-block:: text